Notes on the Geography of The United Kingdom: Glasgow Core

 Here's something else that's unusual.
 It's the L-shaped Argyle Arcade, Scotland's first indoor shopping mall.
 It was cut through older residential buildings in 1828, and has always had that glass roof.

-It's the offices of the Anchor Line.
-The building is steel-framed but clad in white Doulton Carrara ware, used here for the first time by a Scottish architect, James Miller.
+Here's the upstart.
+The cladding is white Doulton Carrara ware, used here for the first time by a Scottish architect, James Miller.
 It's 1907, and a year earlier Miller had done the very white interiors of the Lusitania, a ship belonging to Cunard, which in 1911 would take over the Anchor Line.
 Miller had by then come a long way from his St. Enoch subway station of 1896, which we saw at the foot of Buchanan Street.

 About 30 years later, Miller simplified things but was still all white in this building for the Commercial Bank, later the Royal Bank of Scotland but more recently entering the major leagues as a Bavarian brew house.
 Don't tell the customers that the frieze up top portrays Wisdom, Prudence, and Justice.

 One more study in white: here's Burton's clothing store from 1938 at the busy corner of Argyle and Buchanan.
 By now the material was artificial stone produced by the Empire Stone Company of London.

 What a difference a few years can make.
 See that white building in the distance?
 That's where we're going.
 Here we're just passing Ashfield House built in the first decade of the century.
 It's shops down and "tenements" up.
 That's Glaswegian for residential apartments, not slums.
 See the Ionic columns in the bowed facade.
 Wonder what they're for?
 It's like someone putting on a necktie out of sheer habit.